volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 ***

-## I- I have two disks and each OS is on a drive
+## I have two disks and each OS is on a drive

 This is straightforward: